Asian markets guarded as Athens strives to reach deal

 CHINA CPI, CENTRAL BANKS

-Reaction was muted on China's faster-than-expected annual inflation rate of 4.5 percent in January, above a 4.1 percent rise forecast.
-The outcome dampened expectations of an imminent move by the central bank to cut banks' required reserve ratios (RRR), the level of cash they must hold in reserve.
+Reaction was muted to data showing China's annual inflation rate accelerated to 4.5 percent in January, above a 4.1 percent rise forecast, as consumers ramped up spending during the Chinese Lunar New Year holiday season.

+The number dampened expectations of an imminent move by the People's Bank of China to ease monetary policy by cutting banks' required reserve ratios (RRR), the level of cash they are required to hold in reserve.

 "This number will probably delay RRR cuts, in fact there's a lower chance of an RRR cut now.
 But inflation pressure is still there, especially since domestic oil prices are higher now.
 It's still a concern," said Hao Zhou, economist at ANZ in Shanghai.